IIHTDevelopers/Yaksha-Javascript-Variables-in-javascript-Varibales-strings-and-numbers--Template/commands-readme.txt

-npm install -> Will install all dependencies -> takes 10 to 15 min
+npm install --no-bin-links --unsafe-perm -> Will install all dependencies -> takes 10 to 15 min

 node src/index.js -> Will run the index.js file